Music of Germany

-German popular music of the 20th and 21st century includes the movements of Neue Deutsche Welle (Nena, Hubert Kah, Alphaville), disco (Boney M., Modern Talking, Dschinghis Khan, Milli Vanilli, Bad Boys Blue), metal/rock (Rammstein, Scorpions, Accept, Helloween), punk (Die Ärzte, Böhse Onkelz, Nina Hagen, Die Toten Hosen), pop rock (Sandra, Enigma, Michael Cretu, Herbert Grönemeyer) and indie (Tocotronic).
-Famous female singers were Marlene Dietrich and Hildegard Knef.
+German popular music of the 20th and 21st century includes the movements of Neue Deutsche Welle, disco, metal/rock, pop rock, and indie.
 German electronic music gained global influence, with Kraftwerk and Tangerine Dream being pioneer groups in this genre.
-The electro and techno scene is internationally popular, namely due to the DJs Paul van Dyk, Scooter and Cascada.
+The electro and techno scene is internationally popular.

 Germany hosts many large rock music festivals.
 The Rock am Ring and Rock im Park festival is among the largest in the world.
 Since around 1990, the new-old German capital Berlin has developed a diverse music and entertainment industry.

 Minnesingers and Meistersingers (Man and Woman)

 The beginning of what is now considered German music could be traced back to the 12th-century compositions of mystic abbess Hildegard of Bingen, who wrote a variety of hymns and other kinds of Christian music.

 After Latin-language religious music had dominated for centuries, in the 12th century to the 14th centuries, Minnesinger (love poets), singing in German, spread across Germany.
 Minnesinger were aristocrats, traveling from court to court, who had become musicians, and their work left behind a vast body of literature, Minnelieder.
 The following two centuries saw the Minnesinger replaced by middle-class Meistersinger, who were often master craftsmen in their main profession, whose music was much more formalized and rule-based than that of the Minnesinger.
 Minnesinger and Meistersinger could be considered parallels of French troubadours and trouvère.

 Among the Minnesinger, Hermann, a monk from Salzburg, deserves special note.
 He incorporated folk styles from the Alpine regions in his compositions.
 He made some primitive forays into polyphony as well.
 Walther von der Vogelweide and Reinmar von Hagenau are probably the most famous minnesingers from this period.